• Skip to primary navigation

 Easy Marmite Pasta with a text title overlay.

-Love it or hate it, Marmite adds so much flavour to any dish.
+Love it or loathe it, Marmite adds so much flavour to any dish.
 This Easy Marmite Pasta is a quick budget friendly meal that is made with ingredients you probably already have in your kitchen.
 The perfect dish for the end of a busy day, when you want quick comfort food.

 An oval shaped bowl full of cooked spaghetti in a marmite sauce.

-The phrase is, you either love or hate marmite and we very much love it.
-There is nothing else that matches the flavour and a little spoonful brings so many dishes to life (just try it in a shepherd's pie).
 But, one of our favourite ways to use it is in this pasta dish.
 Simple comfort food at its finest.
 You have probably heard of this from Nigella, but I have been making this dish since my student years, nearly 20 years ago.

 Jump to: